Design Tips for Your Timber Frame Home’s Garage

 Discover Other Activity Zone Design Strategies

-We know there’s a lot to think about when designing your home and the Woodhouse design team brings the experience of over 1,000 successful design projects to helping you do it right.
-While it is tempting to jump right into figuring out your timber frame floor plan, it is best to spend time on form and function first in relationship to your building site.
+We know there’s a lot to think about when designing your home and the Woodhouse design team brings the experience of over 1,000 successful design projects to help you do it right.
+While it is tempting to jump right into figuring out your timber frame floor plan, it is best to spend time on form and function first in relation to your building site.
 Each area of a home serves a certain function, which will generally dictate eventual form.
-Check out our guides to designing other activity zones, including living, bath, sleeping, kitchen and storage zones.
+Check out our guides to designing other activity zones, including living, bath, sleeping, kitchen, and storage zones.

 “We know there’s a lot to think about when designing your home and the Woodhouse design team brings the experience of over 1,000 successful design projects to helping you do it right.”